pibooth/pibooth/docs/sources/start.rst

 Printer
 ^^^^^^^

-The print button (see `Commands`_) and print states are automatically activated/shown if:
+The print button (see `Controls`_) and print states are automatically activated/shown if:

 * `pycups <https://pypi.python.org/pypi/pycups>`_ and `pycups-notify <https://github.com/anxuae/pycups-notify>`_ are installed
 * at least one printer is configured in `CUPS <http://localhost:631/printers>`_